Skip to Main Content

 MLA citations may include a variety of components.
 Sources may be part of a larger source, called a container.
 Examples of containers may be a database, website, or a book.
 The following examples will show you how to identify these components and how to place and format them into a proper MLA citation.

-Example 1: A DVD
+Example 1: Film

-First, identify the title of the video.
+First, identify the title of the film.

 Example: